abdulisik/creator-finder/README.md

 - Add terms and privacy
 - Add pagination for search results
 - Offload fetching YouTube subscriptions via Queues to greatly speed up onboarding.
+- Clarify the distinction between new user and one with subscriptions.

 ## SWOT Analysis